shoutem/shoutem.github.io/_posts/1-5-4-WritingSettingsPage.md

 # Writing a settings page
 <hr />

-From [Getting Started tutorial](http://shoutem.github.io/docs/extensions/getting-started/introduction) you might remember a mention of _settings pages_.
+From [Getting started tutorial](http://shoutem.github.io/docs/extensions/getting-started/introduction) you might remember a mention of _settings pages_.
 Settings pages are web pages that appear in Shoutem builder and you as developer can write them.
 If you check [Extension reference](http://shoutem.github.io/docs/extensions/reference/extension) document, you can see that settings pages are defined in `pages` root field of `extension.json` and can be referenced on 3 places:

 - `settingsPages` in the root of `extension.json`: array of pages for adjusting global extension settings
 - `settingsPages` in `shortcuts` field: array of pages for adjusting settings for shortcuts
 - `settingsPage` in `screens` field: one page for adjusting layout settings

-On each of these places, additional property `settings` can come along which represents defaults settings that these pages will be receive if there are no other settings.
-Value of property `settings` is of arbitrary format.
+On each of these places, adjacent property `settings` can come along which represent default settings these pages will be receive if there are no other settings.
+Value of property `settings` is in arbitrary format.
 Although same in format, each of these 3 places is used for different settings type.
 You can read more on [settings types in reference](shoutem.github.io/docs/extensions/reference/settings-types).

-## Enabling admins to customize extension
+## Enabling application owners to customize extension

-Say we want to create an extension for restaurants, the same one from [Getting Started](http://shoutem.github.io/docs/extensions/getting-started/introduction).
-However, we want to enable admins (who will use your extension) to customize the header of the list showing restaurants.
+For example, we want to create an extension for restaurants, the same one from [Getting started](http://shoutem.github.io/docs/extensions/getting-started/introduction).
+However, we want to enable application owners (who will use your extension) to customize the header of the list showing restaurants.
 Until now, it was hardcoded to `RESTAURANTS`, but with settings pages we can enable the customization of that text.

 > #### Note
 > This tutorial continues on [Getting started](http://shoutem.github.io/docs/extensions/getting-started/introduction).
 If you don't have an app which is result from Getting started chapter, find the `Restaurants` extension on [Github](/docs/coming-soon), install it onto new app and fill with some restaurants.
 If, however, you have this step ready, but passed more tutorials, some code examples will have specifics from those tutorials.